LAION-AI/Open-Assistant/inference/worker/PLUGINS.md

 plugins, which will be like out-of-the-box plugins, and there could be endless third-party community-developed plugins as well.

-There is one python based plugin called **calculator**, included in this system for now, as a proof of concept and as a learning material of how one could create own plugins.

 ### Notes regarding the reliability and performance and the limitations of the plugin system

 Performance can vary a lot depending on the models and plugins used.
 Some of